-Table 2.2: Zoning Objectives from the Fingal Development Plan 2017-2023
+Table 2.2: from the Fingal Development Plan 2017-2023 2023-2029 Land Zoning Objectives

 Zoning Objective CI - Community Infrastructure Provide for and protect civic, religious, community, education, health care and social infrastructure.
 DA - Dublin Airport Ensure the efficient and effective operation and development of the airport in accordance with an approved Local Area Plan.
 FP - Food Park Provide for and facilitate the development of a Food Industry Park.
-GB - Greenbelt Protect and provide for a Greenbelt.
+GB - Green Belt Protect and provide for a Greenbelt.
 GE - General Employment Provide opportunities for general enterprise and employment.
 HA - High Amenity Protect and enhance high amenity areas.
 HI - Heavy Industry Provide for heavy industry.
 HT - High Technology Provide for office, research and development and high technology / high technology manufacturing type employment in a high quality built and landscaped environment.
 LC - Local Centre Protect, provide for and / or improve local centre facilities.
 MC - Major Town Centre Protect, provide for and / or improve major town centre facilities.
 ME - Metro Economic Corridor Facilitate opportunities for high density mixed use employment generating activity and commercial development and support the provision of an appropriate quantum of residential development within the Metro Economic Corridor.
-OS - Open Space Preserve and provide for open space and recreational amenities.
-RA - Residential Area Provide for new residential communities subject to the provision of the necessary social and physical infrastructure.
+NSC - National Sports Campus Provide for and facilitate the development of a National Sports Campus OS - Open Space Preserve and provide for open space and recreational amenities.

+Zoning Objective RA - Residential Area Provide for new residential communities subject to the provision of the necessary social and physical infrastructure.
 RB - Rural Business Provide for and facilitate rural-related business which has a demonstrated need for a rural location.
 RC - Rural Centre Provide for small scale infill development serving local needs while maintaining the rural nature of the cluster.
 RS - Residential Provide for residential development and protect and improve residential amenity.
 RU - Rural Protect and promote in a balanced way, the development of agriculture and rural-related enterprise, biodiversity, the rural landscape, and the built and cultural heritage.
 RV - Rural Village Protect and promote the character of the Rural Village and promote a vibrant community in accordance with an approved Local Area Plan and the availability of physical and community infrastructure.
 RW - Retail Warehousing Provide for retail warehousing development.
 TC - Town and District Centre Protect and enhance the special physical and social character of town and district centres and provide and / or improve urban facilities.
 WD - Warehousing and Distribution Provide for distribution, warehouse, storage, and logistics facilities, which require good access to a major road network.